ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can go even further and write a `forEach` function that takes care of the loop boilerplate for us as well:
+We can go even further and write a `forEach` function that takes care of the loop boilerplate for us as well...

 ```js
 function forEach (array, fn){